Anton Bruckner: Study period

 Largely self-taught as a composer, Bruckner only started composing seriously at age 37 in 1861.
-Bruckner studied further with Otto Kitzler, who was nine years younger than him and who introduced him to the music of Richard Wagner, which Bruckner studied extensively from 1863 onwards.
+Bruckner studied further with Otto Kitzler, who was nine years younger than he and who introduced him to the music of Richard Wagner, which Bruckner studied extensively from 1863 onwards.
 Bruckner considered the earliest orchestral works (the "study" Symphony in F minor, the three orchestral pieces, the March in D minor and the Overture in G minor, which he composed in 1862–1863), mere school exercises, done under the supervision of Otto Kitzler.
 He continued his studies to the age of 40.
 Broad fame and acceptance did not come until he was over 60 (after the premiere of his Seventh Symphony in 1884).
 In 1861, he had already made the acquaintance of Franz Liszt, whom Bruckner idolised.
 Like Bruckner, Liszt was of the Catholic faith and a harmonic innovator, and, alongside Wagner, he initiated the New German School.
 In May 1861 he made his concert debut, as both composer and conductor of his Ave Maria, set in seven parts.
 Soon after Bruckner had ended his studies under Sechter and Kitzler, he wrote his Mass in D Minor.
 From 1861 to 1868, he alternated his time between Vienna and Sankt Florian.
 He wished to ensure he knew how to make his music modern, but he also wanted to spend time in a more religious setting.